Emergency Dentistry Edmonton, AB

 Chipped or Fractured Tooth

 A chipped or fractured tooth can occur from trauma, like a fall or sports injury, or even from biting down on something hard.
 The severity of the chip or crack will determine the treatment.
-We can fix small chips can often be fixed with bonding.
-Our office may recommend a crown if you have a large fracture.
+We can fix small chips can often be fixed with tooth bonding.
+Our office may recommend a dental crown if you have a large fracture.

 Severe Toothache